Summer 2024 High School Original Credit Briefing

 - Please use the enrollment counseling forms when enrolling students and give a copy of the form to the student after enrollment.
 This form helps decrease confusion on behalf of the student and their parents and opens up communication lines.
 Our enrollment counseling page is here: link.
 A quotation from one of our experienced facilitators in a recent semester… “The entrance counseling tool is perfect for communicating requirements to students and parents!”
 The entrance counseling form is especially essential for the summer original credit program as students and parents often report to MTDA that they felt unprepared for and unaware of the intensity of the summer schedule.

 Summer Program Best Practices

 - Students participating in the summer program must express interest and motivation to complete the summer course.
-To help conserve resources, MTDA asks that districts not place students into MTDA summer programs that aren’t interested in the program or supported either at school or home.
+To help conserve resources, MTDA asks that districts not place students into MTDA summer programs who aren’t interested in the program or supported either at school or home.
 Please consider using tools like our student readiness survey to help determine if the student has enough support to succeed in an online course: link.
-Students that are not up and running during the first three days of the class will be dropped, with no exceptions.
+Students who are not up and running during the first three days of the class will be dropped, with no exceptions.
 There is no cost-sharing fee for students dropped during the initial drop period.
-The summer original credit program is NOT a good fit for a student that is retaking a course.
+The summer original credit program is NOT a good fit for a student who is retaking a course.